Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 • Pregnancy-related conditions requiring protected leave

 If they do, this is illegal under California law, and you may have grounds to bring a case.
+For more detail on related unlawful practices, see our guide on wrongful termination and retaliation.

 Employer Obligations Under California Law